LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.md

  <link rel="stylesheet" href="//cdn.datatables.net/1.10.22/css/jquery.dataTables.min.css"/>

-In our the starter kit notice I have added this under the footer in the body with all the other scripts.
+In our starter kit notice I have added this under the footer in the body with all the other scripts.
 Make sure you load it AFTER any jquery libraries you have in your project.
 I put mine just above the `@RenderSection` tag.

 <script type="text/javascript" charset="utf8" src="//cdn.datatables.net/1.10.22/js/jquery.dataTables.js"></script>